AAGame/summer/README.md

 # summer
-Game for alan and alex.
+Game for Alan and Alex.